What are the major corporations across sectors that have decision-making units based in the region?

 The most powerful tools in communications are: traditional media, social networks: Facebook, Instagram, YouTube, brand journals (own media, own Facebook pages, own social networks) sponsored posts and AdWords.

-• There is a very well developed community on Twitch – especially in terms of gaming and lifestyle.
+- There is a very well developed community on Twitch – especially in terms of gaming and consumer & lifestyle.

-• Czech Twitter is great for news rich sectors, especially tech and politics, but also some from lifestyle: fashion and food.
+- Czech Twitter is great for news rich sectors, especially tech and politics, but also some from lifestyle: fashion and food & drink.

 What kind of stories tends to dominate influencer/media attention?
 What type of stories receive little attention?